civol/HDLRuby/README.md

 ```

 It also possible to go further and write a method for generating examples of
-register declarations as follows (such an example, excessive on
+register descriptions as follows (such an example, excessive on purpose, will
-purpose, will be explained little by little in this document):
+be explained little by little in this document):

 ```ruby
 # Function generating a register declaration.